Studio and Entrepreneurship

 I have gathered my thoughts on several ideas that can work towards helping others within my community.
 There are four ideas that stood out for me in my research, which I feel can reflect on issues today.

 Loneliness in People with Disabilities,

 These all have a great potential in creating conversation, awareness and engagement with the community.
 There are ongoing issues on these topics that can lead to finding new evidence in pursuing strong communications in social change.

 Loneliness in People with Disabilities

-Thinking through my ideas, I found Loneliness in People with Disabilities a very interesting subject as it was my choice in the workshop challenge the week before when creating a podcast.
-So it was due to this conversation it made me wonder how we could tackle this and create focus groups to help solve the problem of making the connection for people with disabilities to make new friendships groups.
-It was a great insight in my discussion with my chosen person for the podcast that sparked this idea in using this opportunity through this process of making the conversation on the topic.
+I found Loneliness in People with Disabilities a very interesting subject as it was my choice in the workshop challenge the week before when creating a podcast.
+So it was due to this conversation made me wonder how we could tackle this and create focus groups to help solve the problem of making the connection for people with disabilities to make new friendship groups.
+It was a great insight in my discussion with my chosen person for the podcast that sparked this idea of using this opportunity through this process of making the conversation on the topic.

 I chose to deliver my interest in the topic of ‘Loniless in People with Disabilities’ and produced my one-minute elevator pitch video.
 I believe I have invested my interest in this area due to the research I have gathered from week 6, conducting an interview with Vivek Joshi on this subject.

 I can see an opportunity in making a form of engagement in making people’s voices heard in communities through workshops to share their experiences.
 I believe there is great value in this area of interest that can create great engagement in making something that has longevity for social change.
 Please enjoy my one-minute pitch via the link below.